luizbgomide/EclipsePhase2e-ptbr/src.clean_html/12/10-seeker-weapons-and-grenades.md

 **Timer:** The device has a built-in timer allowing the user to adjust exactly when it detonates.
 This can be anywhere from 1 second to days, months, or even years later, effectively making the device a bomb, but also increasing the likelihood it will be discovered and neutralized.
 Timed explosives go off at the end of the turn.
 The minimum detonation period is 1 action turn, meaning the device will detonate at the end of the next turn.

 <!--sort-end-->

-### Throwing Back a Grenade

-You can reach a grenade before it detonates and throw it back or away in a safe direction.
-You must be within movement range of the grenade’s location, take a complex action, and succeed in a REF Check at −20 to catch the rolling, sliding grenade.
-If successful, you can throw the grenade in a direction of your choice with the same action (treat as a standard throwing attack at −20).
-If you fail, however, you may find yourself at ground zero when it detonates.

 <!--sort-end-->